Subservience: Production

-In December 2022, it was announced Megan Fox and Michele Morrone had joined the cast of Subservience.
-Subservience sees Fox reteaming with filmmaker Dale, who she previously worked with on the 2021 thriller Till Death.
+In December 2022, it was reported that Megan Fox and Michele Morrone had joined the cast of Subservience.
+Subservience sees Fox reteaming with filmmaker Dale, who she previously worked with on the horror thriller Till Death (2021).
 Principal photography began on January 7, 2023, at the Nu Boyana Film Studios in Sofia, Bulgaria.
-In January 2023, it was announced that Madeline Zima and Andrew Whipp have joined the cast.
+In January 2023, it was announced that Madeline Zima and Andrew Whipp had joined the cast.
 The same month, the film received a €1 million cash rebate from the Bulgarian National Film Center, amounting to 25% of its total budget.
+In September 2024, S.K.
+Dale expressed interest in developing a sequel where the story could explore the evolution of artificial intelligence.